ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **Project pages:** [Git-Hub-Project](https://github.com/ivan-zapreev/Basic-Translation-Infrastructure)

 ## Introduction
 This project contains a distributed phrase-based statistical machine translation infrastructure consisting of load ballancing, text pre/post-processing and translation services.
-The delivered software is written in C++ and follows a client/server architecture based on JSON over WebSockets.
-It consists of the following applications:
+The software is written in C++ 11 and follows the client/server architecture based on JSON over WebSockets.
+Along with scaling by introducing multiple services behind load ballancers, it fully utilizes multicore CPUs by employing multi-threading.
+The infrastructure consists of the following applications:

 + **bpbd-server** - the translation server consisting of the following main components:
     - *Decoder* - the decoder component responsible for translating text from one language into another